Why most AI agent projects fail before production

 The cost of architectural technical debt in AI systems is different from traditional code.
 You can't refactor incrementally.
 The system requires complete rewrites, and you lose all institutional knowledge embedded in the failed implementation.
 This is why the window to pivot is so narrow.

-Dumb RAG shows up as agents that forget previous interactions, make the same mistakes repeatedly, and lose critical context mid-conversation.
+Dumb RAG appears in agents that forget past interactions, repeat the same mistakes, and lose key context mid-conversation.
 The agent can't synthesize information across sessions or remember what mattered five minutes ago.

 The architectural mistake is treating RAG as simple document retrieval instead of persistent, structured memory.
 Teams embed everything and retrieve nothing useful because there's no semantic understanding of what matters.
 They conflate retrieval with reasoning, and the agent drowns in irrelevant context.